davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-01-29-how-to-configure-configmgr-distribution-point.md

 ### SMS\_SCI\_ADDRESS

 What we’re basically doing is create a new address to the distribution point and give this new address a new configuration.
-Like always we need to work with embedded classes again (see <a href="http://www.david-obrien.net/2012/12/02/create-a-new-software-update-group-in-configmgr/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.net/2012/12/02/create-a-new-software-update-group-in-configmgr/', 'How to create a new Software Update Group']);" target="_blank">How to create a new Software Update Group</a> for more info).
+Like always we need to work with embedded classes again (see [How to create a new Software Update Group](http://www.david-obrien.net/2012/12/02/create-a-new-software-update-group-in-configmgr/) for more info).

-Our main class will be **SMS\_SCI\_ADDRESS** (<a href="http://msdn.microsoft.com/en-us/library/hh948862.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://msdn.microsoft.com/en-us/library/hh948862.aspx', 'Technet: SMS_SCI_ADDRESS']);" target="_blank">Technet: SMS_SCI_ADDRESS</a>) and here we need to add quite a lot properties:
+Our main class will be **SMS\_SCI\_ADDRESS** ([Technet: SMS_SCI_ADDRESS](http://msdn.microsoft.com/en-us/library/hh948862.aspx)) and here we need to add quite a lot properties:

   * SMS\_SCI\_ADDRESS.UsageSchedule
   * SMS\_SCI\_ADDRESS.RateLimitingSchedule